Pseudocode and Flowcharts

 The most marks-dense topic.
 Both papers test pseudocode writing and trace tables every sitting.

-Cambridge IGCSE uses its own pseudocode style.
+CIE pseudocode is its own style.
 It is not real Python or any other language.
 The rules are deliberately simple, so any student can read or write it regardless of which language they have learned.
 Marks are lost if you write things like print(...) with brackets when the question asks for pseudocode.

 Variables are also declared with a data type using DECLARE: